Sergey-ddbug/VANS/readme.md

 ## Introduction

 Our App is to help other learn new domain in a simple way.
-The app allows pick category and open own video room to present knowledge to participates.
+The app allows for you to pick a category and open your own video room to present knowledge to participants.
-Users who want just to learn in a modern way will be able to browse through classes posted by others.
-Each user will have their profile page with picture and hosted/added classes.
+Users who want to just learn in a modern way will be able to browse through classes posted by others.
+Each user will have their own profile page with a profile picture and hosted/added classes.

 ## Features